vsedov/auto_attendance/README.md

 7. Note: Dont bother with lectures.

-To formally run this script, use a server like digital ocean and run cronejobs, per house or something.
+To formally run this script, use a server like digital ocean and run cronejobs, per hour or something.

 To run this script on a personal computer, you can set up a crontab to run the script every hour past the hour, from 9am to 6pm.
 An example command for this would be: